 \textit{Flagged Revisions} (also known as FlaggedRevs) is a wiki-level tool.
-It was created by developers and contractors from \textit{Wikimedia Deutschland} (an independent nonprofit organization founded to support Wikimedia projects in Germany \cite{wikimedia_deutschland}, with the goal of ensuring that Wikipedia readers only saw high-quality articles.
+It was created by developers and contractors from \textit{Wikimedia Deutschland} (an independent nonprofit organization founded to support Wikimedia projects in Germany \cite{wikimedia_deutschland}), with the goal of ensuring that Wikipedia readers only see high-quality versions of articles.
 German Wikipedia was the first language edition to deploy the system in 2008 \cite{flaggedrevs_enabled}.
-As the name suggests, FlaggedRevs places a ``flag'' or annotation on contributions reviewed by users who are trusted to indicate that those changes have been reviewed and/or passed a quality check and that others have not.
-This ``prepublication'' approach to moderation ensures that no edits made by untrusted users are published and viewed---at least by default---without first being screened and approved by a trusted user.
+As the name suggests, FlaggedRevs places a ``flag'' on contributions reviewed by trusted users to indicate that those changes have been reviewed and/or passed a quality check.
+This ``prepublication'' approach to moderation ensures that no edits made by untrusted users are published, at least by default, without first being screened and approved by a trusted user.
 As shown in Figure \ref{fig:flaggedrevs_screenshot}, users with reviewer rights can review a pending unreviewed edit and decide whether to approve it by marking it as \textit{``viewed''}.
-Or they can discard the changes by ``reverting'' them.
+They can discard the changes by ``reverting'' them.

-FlaggedRevs was thought to be useful not only because it reduces the visibility and impact of vandalism and substandard contributions but also because some believed it would reduce the incentive to make these types of damaging qualities in the first place.
-After one year of using Flagged Revisions on a trial basis, German Wikipedians voted to continue using the system, with 905 members voting in favor, 362 members voting against, and 33 members abstaining \cite{german_wiki_poll}.
-FlaggedRevs was also enthusiastically supported by Wikipedia founder Jimmy Wales who said, ``I've been pushing for this and waiting for this for years now'' \cite{fr_petition}.
-He expressed his support for idea of deploying the tool across all language editions on Wikipedia.
-Over time, FlaggedRevs was deployed to 25 Wikipedia language editions \cite{flaggedrevs_main} as well a range of other projects run by the WMF, including Wiktionary, Wikibooks, Wikinews, and others.
+FlaggedRevs was thought to be useful not only because it reduces the visibility and impact of vandalism and substandard contributions but also because some believed it would reduce the incentive to make these types of damaging edits in the first place.
+After one year of using FlaggedRevs on a trial basis, German Wikipedians voted to continue using the system, with 905 members voting in favor, 362 members voting against, and 33 members formally abstaining \cite{german_wiki_poll}.
+Furthermore, FlaggedRevs was also enthusiastically supported by Wikipedia founder Jimmy Wales who said, ``I've been pushing for this and waiting for this for years now'' \cite{fr_petition}.
+He expressed his support for the idea of deploying the tool across all language editions on Wikipedia.
+Over time, FlaggedRevs was deployed to 25 Wikipedia language editions \cite{flaggedrevs_main} as well as a range of other projects run by the WMF, including Wiktionary, Wikibooks, Wikinews.